 Bringing together the work of French artist Francis Picabia (1879-1953), American artist Julian Schnabel (b.
-1951), and Danish artist Jens Ferdinand Willumsen (1863-1958) for the first time in the United States, the exhibition Café Dolly: Picabia, Schnabel, Willumsen will be on view at NSU Museum of Art Fort Lauderdale from October 12, 2014 - February 1, 2015.
+1951), and Danish artist Jens Ferdinand Willumsen (1863-1958) for the first time in the United States, the exhibition Café Dolly: Picabia, Schnabel, Willumsen will be on view at NSU Museum of Art Fort Lauderdale as part of its Miami Art Week exhibition.

 Schnabel was in town to hang the exhibition, which includes several of his works that have never been displayed.